PASSIONATE ABOUT SCIENCE?

-At regional heats throughout the US over the next 18 months, join early career scientists from numerous disciplines and compete to convey your research or related science concepts.
+At regional heats throughout the US over the next two years, join early career scientists from numerous disciplines and compete to convey your research or related science concepts.
 Each contestant has the spotlight for only three minutes.
 No slides, no charts, just the power of words and any prop you can hold in your hands.
 A panel of experts in both science and science communication will do the judging.

 Beyond the competition element, the heart of FameLab is to improve your communication skills!
 At each preliminary event there will be a workshop with training in the principles and practices of good communication.